testingisdocumenting/webtau/webtau-docs/webtau/UI/page-object.md

 # Definition

-`PageObject` is just a simple class.
+To define `PageObject` create a class.

 :include-groovy: pages/SearchPage.groovy

-Usage of a special `action` method is optional.
-Used to add additional reporting information.

 # Grouping

 To make it easier to refer `PageObjects` from different tests combine them in one file

 :include-groovy: pages/Pages.groovy

-later just static import all of them
+Use static import to have seamless access to all of them

-:include-groovy: scenarios/ui/Search.groovy
+:include-groovy: scenarios/ui/searchWithPages.groovy